Neutral / cushion / high arch

 Updates to Nike Air Zoom Pegasus 33 Shield

-- Nike’s 33rd model of the Pegasus in the Shield version introduces a host of changes to enhance its already top-notch performance.
+- The water-repellent version of the Pegasus 33 introduces a host of changes to enhance its already top-notch performance.
 Most notable update in this shoe is the water-repellent upper and water resistant bootie, which is where the Shield gets its name.
 It makes the shoe more all-weather friendly.

 - Giving the shoe more zip in the forefoot is the addition of the iconic Zoom Air Unit in the forefoot.
 With this update, there is better overall responsiveness whether one lands in the heel or the forefoot.
 Taking off is also improved with this update.